mbaraa/mbaraa.com/files/blogs/fixing-nvme-ssd-problems-on-linux.md

 ```

 \
-Finally reboot and your NVMe should be back on track, grinding those 1.5GBps IO speeds.
+Finally, reboot and your NVMe should be back on track, grinding those 1.5GBps IO speeds.

-To double check (a typo could cause this not to work), check the current value of the latency parameter
+To double-check (a typo could cause this not to work), check the current value of the latency parameter

 ```bash
 cat /sys/module/nvme_core/parameters/default_ps_max_latency_us